Reformations in Europe

 Forms of Assessment

-A graded scale A- F, where A is the top grade and F is the failing grade.
+A graded marking scale (A to F) is used.
+A is the top grade and F means Failed.